-Many Pages find it useful to coordinate their posts with events or real-world happenings.
+Many Pages find that it's useful to coordinate their posts with events or real-world happenings.
 You might not want to promote your holiday sale until a certain time or date, or you might want a specific post to appear on Thanksgiving, but not want to be sitting at your computer at either of these times.
 You can schedule posts to appear in the future by clicking the tiny down arrow to the right of the Publish button in the Publisher.
 Doing so opens a drop-down menu with three options: Schedule, Backdate, and Save Draft.

 When you select Schedule, a window opens that allows you to choose when your post will appear.
-You can also choose to Stop News Feed Distribution for your post by choosing a date for the post to end.
-An end date doesn't mean your post will be deleted, but it does mean it will stop appearing in people's News Feeds.
+You can also choose to schedule an "End Date" for your post.
+An End Date doesn't mean your post will be deleted, but it does mean it will stop appearing in people's News Feeds.
 This can be really useful if you are promoting a limited-time offer or if you just want to make sure that your Page doesn't ever seem "stale" in News Feed.
 When you select Backdate, a window opens that allows you to choose a date for your post.
 Posts that you backdate will appear further back on your Timeline, but could still appear in News Feed as a new post unless you check the Hide from News Feed box.